cjoakim/azure-batch-examples/README.md

 ## Example App 1

-The first example consists of **two Azure Batch Jobs**.
+The first example app consists of **two Azure Batch Jobs**.
 Each Job is submitted from your workstation with a **client** python application, and runs in Azure Batch as a **Job**.
 Each Job consists of one or more **Tasks**.
 The Job runs within a **Pool** of virtual machines that you specify.